tekknolagi/isdt/index.md

 7. "Write something you hope to get out of this class in a commit message"

 ### Linux

-Writing: CTF-like assignment like Bandit

-Reading: Examine an existing project; Read a man page; Read a shell script and figure out what it's doing?
-Track down a bug in a shell script?
-Extend a shell script to do something new?

 LO: Students should be able to...